 Types of Child Custody in Utah

 Children are affected in many different ways by the divorce or separation of their parents and the breakup of their family.
 Kids often feel like their whole world has been turned upside down.
 It is important to be patient and reassure them that they are loved as you navigate through your divorce and put solid child custody arrangements in place.
-There are five basic types of child custody in Utah to help you develop an individualized custody arrangement to fit your situation.
-Because both legal and physical custody should be addressed, you need an experienced family law attorney to help you establish effective child custody and parent time agreement.
+Because both legal and physical custody should be addressed, you need an experienced family law attorney in Utah to help you establish effective child custody and parent time agreement.

 Contact a Skilled Child Custody Lawyer in Utah